Helvetica Light is an easy-to-read font, with tall and narrow letters, that works well on almost every site.

 Dale was honored as one of the "50 Faces of Diversity" by the City of Los Angeles, and large banners with his face were placed in many places in the city, including city streets and at LAX airport.

-He has spoken three times in the U.S. Library of Congress (as both a mystery and Asian American author), and at numerous universities and festivals, including the L.A.
-Times Festival of Books and other festivals in the US and in Italy.
+He has spoken three times in the U.S. Library of Congress (as both a mystery and Asian American author), and at numerous universities and festivals, including the Turin Book Fair, the L.A.
+Times Festival of Books, the Rome Night of a Thousand Books, and other festivals in the US and in Italy.

 Dale is retired now, but he owned a small consulting company that specialized in the automotive industry.
 Nissan, Subaru, J.D.
 Power and Associates, Land Rover North America, Xerox, Oracle, G.E., Cap-Gemini and Isuzu were among his many clients.
 He was also the President of a software company, Parts Marketing Manager for Yamaha motorcycles, Director of Information Technology for Nissan Motor Corp.
 U.S.A., and CIO for a large automotive web company.

 Dale has made over 30 trips to Japan, living there a number of times for periods spanning a few weeks to three years.
-In the last decade, he and his wife have spent considerable time in Europe, using Paris as their home base.
+In the last decade, he and his wife have spent 20-25% of their time in Europe, using Paris as their home base.

 Winning awards and critical acclaim, his books have been translated into several languages.
 They have appeared on Bestseller Lists in the United States and he is a Bestseller in France.
-He was honored when his samurai trilogy was included in "Le Grande Detectives" series, with six other masters of the genre.
+He was honored when his samurai trilogy was included in "Le Grande Detectives" series, with several masters of the genre (Poe, Hammett, Chandler, etc).
 His writing has been the topic of several academic articles, a Masters thesis, and at least two Doctoral theses.
 His books have also been used in University level classes, especially Death in Little Tokyo, which touches on the Japanese American camp experience in WWII.

 In a typical observation, Dale said: "My writing career has exceeded all my expectations.
 Of course, when I started, I had very low expectations."